PuppyDigger/qxie2876_9103_tut7/README.md

 1. Open the `index.html` file in a web browser.
 2. The animation will start automatically.
-3. Snowflakes will fall continuously, creating a winter atmosphere.
+3. Snowflakes will fall when click the button "start snow", creating a winter atmosphere.
+The snow will stop when the button is clicked again.

 ## Details